voicebase/voicebase-docs/docs/overview/api_overview.rst

 The VoiceBase /v3 REST API is secured using OAuth Bearer tokens.
 Bearer tokens are issued and managed through your VoiceBase `account <https://app.voicebase.com>`_.

-For details on getting your first token, see the `How to Get Your Bearer Token <../how-to-guides/hello-world.html#how-to-get-your-bearer-token>`_ section of the `Hello, World How-To Guide <../how-to-guides/hello-world.html>`_.
+For details on creating your first token, see the `How to Get Your Bearer Token <../how-to-guides/hello-world.html#how-to-get-your-bearer-token>`_ section of the `Hello, World How-To Guide <../how-to-guides/hello-world.html>`_.

 #############